davecheney/godoc2md/examples/martini/README.md

 ## type Router
 <pre>type Router interface {
-    <span class="comment">// Get adds a route for a HTTP GET request to the specified matching pattern.</span>
+    // Get adds a route for a HTTP GET request to the specified matching pattern.
     Get(string, ...Handler) Route
-    <span class="comment">// Patch adds a route for a HTTP PATCH request to the specified matching pattern.</span>
+    // Patch adds a route for a HTTP PATCH request to the specified matching pattern.
     Patch(string, ...Handler) Route
-    <span class="comment">// Post adds a route for a HTTP POST request to the specified matching pattern.</span>
+    // Post adds a route for a HTTP POST request to the specified matching pattern.
     Post(string, ...Handler) Route
-    <span class="comment">// Put adds a route for a HTTP PUT request to the specified matching pattern.</span>
+    // Put adds a route for a HTTP PUT request to the specified matching pattern.
     Put(string, ...Handler) Route
-    <span class="comment">// Delete adds a route for a HTTP DELETE request to the specified matching pattern.</span>
+    // Delete adds a route for a HTTP DELETE request to the specified matching pattern.
     Delete(string, ...Handler) Route
-    <span class="comment">// Options adds a route for a HTTP OPTIONS request to the specified matching pattern.</span>
+    // Options adds a route for a HTTP OPTIONS request to the specified matching pattern.
     Options(string, ...Handler) Route
-    <span class="comment">// Head adds a route for a HTTP HEAD request to the specified matching pattern.</span>
+    // Head adds a route for a HTTP HEAD request to the specified matching pattern.
     Head(string, ...Handler) Route
-    <span class="comment">// Any adds a route for any HTTP method request to the specified matching pattern.</span>
+    // Any adds a route for any HTTP method request to the specified matching pattern.
     Any(string, ...Handler) Route

-    <span class="comment">// NotFound sets the handlers that are called when a no route matches a request.
-Throws a basic 404 by default.</span>
+    // NotFound sets the handlers that are called when a no route matches a request.
+Throws a basic 404 by default.
     NotFound(...Handler)

-    <span class="comment">// Handle is the entry point for routing.
-This is used as a martini.Handler</span>
-    Handle(http.ResponseWriter, *http.Request, Context)
+    // Handle is the entry point for routing.
+This is used as a martini.Handler Handle(http.ResponseWriter, *http.Request, Context) }</pre>
-}</pre>
 Router is Martini's de-facto routing interface.
 Supports HTTP verbs, stacked handlers, and dependency injection.